Track 1 ///

 assessment (LCA) within the circular bioeconomy framework.

-alternatives.
-The session also welcomes studies on cost
+microplastic alternatives.
+The session also welcomes studies on

-(LCA) of bio-based polymer systems.
-It aims to promote a
+assessment (LCA) of bio-based polymer systems.
+It aims to

-comprehensive understanding of how bioplastics can support a
+promote a comprehensive understanding of how bioplastics can

 Novelty and motivation:

-life cycle–based cost and sustainability analyses, which are
+cycle–based cost and sustainability analyses, which are rarely discussed

 resource-efficient materials future.